 Water safety organisations from around the country gathered in Auckland on 31 October 2019 to address the need to innovate and adapt in a changing world in order to address New Zealand’s drowning problem.
 The water safety sector needs to secure long term support to ensure sustainability, adapt and become smarter and more dynamic if sector...
 Keep Reading

-New Zealand has one of the highest fatal drowning rates in the OECD.
+New Zealand has a high fatal drowning rate compared to other Western nations such as Australia, Canada and the UK.
+For the past ten years our rate has been 1.7 per 100,000 of population.
+In comparison, Australia's per capita rate is 1.1 and Canada's 1.3.
 Each fatality comes with a human and financial cost.
 It's a life cut-short - often a young life - and it leaves families and communities devastated.

 Our drowning toll is something every New Zealander should see as a national disgrace and one we all have a responsibility to address.